dfahlander/typeson/README.md

 `sparseUndefined` type will ensure that sparse arrays can be reconstructed).

+### `Typeson.toStringTag`

+A utility for getting the former ``[[Class]]`` internal slot (i.e., `Object.prototype.toString`).
+Since [`Symbol.toStringTag`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) can set the value for other objects (and it can be used for detecting your objects cross-frame, though with the unavoidable possibility of forgery), we use that within the method name.

+## Finding types and groups of types

-[typeson-registry](https://github.com/dfahlander/typeson-registry) contains ready-to-use types to register with your Typeson instance.
+[typeson-registry](https://github.com/dfahlander/typeson-registry) contains ready-to-use types and presets to register with your Typeson instances.